peterkhe1999/CheatSheet/OSCP/README.md

 ## NFS Enumeration

-Network File System (NFS) allows a user on a client computer to access files over a computer network as if they were on locally-mounted storage.
+Network File System allows a user on a client computer to access files over a computer network as if they were on locally-mounted storage.

 Both Portmapper and RPCbind run on TCP port 111.
 RPCbind maps RPC services to the ports on which they listen.